LaurieHeer/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M03L03_Create_relationships.md

 completed that practice you should pause this practice and complete that first.

 The following is the data model you are building.
 At this point all the entities are created and you are ready to create the relationships.
-Please refer to the file labeled **LAB[PL-200]_Data_Model** in the Lab Resources to view the entity relationship diagram.
+Please refer to the file labeled **LAB[PL-200]_Data_Model** in the Lab Resources to view the table relationship diagram.

 The following relationships need to be created.